-The post-graduate certificate in healthcare education is available to students pursuing the Doctorate of Nursing practice and to students who have completed a clinical masters or doctorate degree who would like to pursue a career in education at the postsecondary level.
+The post-graduate certificate in healthcare education is available to students pursuing the Doctorate of Nursing Practice (DNP) and to students who have completed a clinical masters or doctorate degree who would like to pursue a career in education at the postsecondary level.

 The 9 hour certificate includes courses in foundational theory, assessment in healthcare education and curriculum and instruction.
-Nursing graduates are eligible to sit for the CCNE exam on completion of the sequence.
+Nursing graduates are eligible to sit for the CCNE exam (Commission on Collegiate Nursing Education) on completion of the sequence.
 All courses are fully online in eight week increments.

-AL 600 Foundations of Health Care Education
+AL 600 Foundations of Health Care Education (3)